 For those of you who don’t know me, I thought it’s time share a bit more about myself and why am I doing this.

-I live in rural Western Australia, in a coastal city called Geraldton.
+I live in rural Western Australia, on Southern Yamatji land, in a coastal city called Geraldton.
 It’s a great combination of country living, friendly people, a welcoming and inclusive community vibe, good coffee shops, great beaches and, apart from some pretty strong seasonal winds, great weather most of the year.

 I grew up loving horses and spent as much time riding as I could.
 I rode pony club, spent time as a strapper for a polo cross team, tried my hand at track work with racehorses, generally made a nuisance of myself anywhere that involved horses!
 In amongst the riding, I also played a range of sports.
 I inherited the social gene from my mum and loved team sports and hanging out with friends.
 Basketball, netball, roller skating, dancing, I was lucky enough to enjoy them all.